ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-au.md

 >>
 >>![2FA mobileapp](images/2024-003-otp-choice-ca.png){.thumbnail width="400"}<br>
 >> A QR code is generated, scan it via your OTP application.
 If your OTP application does not offer this option, click `Show secret`{.action} to display a code to enter into the OTP application.<br>
->> Your application then generates a one-time code.
+>> Your application then generates a single-use code.
 >> Enter this code in the field to the right of the QR code.
 You can also add a description for this authentication method.
 >>
 >>![2FA mobileapp](images/2024-003-otp-code.png){.thumbnail width="400"}<br>